folio-org/perf-testing/workflows-scripts/data-export/export-marc-bib-records/README.md

 #### Workflow steps:
 ##### In UI:
 1. Open Data export App
-2. On top left, choose .csv file with record IDS (browse to location where 10-instance-record-ids.csv exists)
+2. On top left, choose .csv file with record IDS (browse to location where instance-record-ids.csv exists)

 After specifying csv file, UI will return.
 Then, asynchronously POST data-export/export request will start a task  which calls mod-source-record-storage module